bill-nac/ripcurrent.github.ie/Azure.md

 dotnet user-secrets set ConnectionStrings:AppCondig "<url here>" dotnet add package Microsoft.Azure.AppConfiguration.AspNetCore
 ```
+- remember to use this on server you'll need to add the AppConfig endpoint under the App Settings, Connection string area

 in the VS project
 - add a model for the Settings